raafaeldantas/medicine-remember/README.md

 ### Resume

-This Project was developed to help old ones with their medicines
+This Project was developed to help old ones with their medicines :older_man: